landrisek/platform-go-challenge/README.md

 ## Backup Microservice

 Was not implemented.
 Propose design was to archive soft-delete entries to something like glacier or separate instance of redis and hard-delete them.
+This kind of archivation would require also implementing of soft delete.
+For now and for keeping architecture and data clean and tidy, hard delete through ON CASCADE option was implemented.

 ## Security